PrisonTeam/Prison/docs/prison_docs_028_setting_up_CMI_economy.md

 # Using the 'Correct' version of Vault

-You cannot just use the vanilla version of Vault, since CMI must hook in to Vault.
-Most plugins are added to the public release of Vault, but CMI has chosen not to add a public interface directly to Vault.

-Therefore, you must use a customized version of Vault that will work with CMI Economy.
+You need to use and install the normal version of Vault on your server, which is available here: [Vault from SpigotMC.org](https://www.spigotmc.org/resources/34315/).

+CMIE needs to customize Vault to add hooks so the two can communicate with eachother.
+This is accomplished by using CMIE's Vault Injector.
+Upon starting the server, the CMIE injector will dynamically add it's hooks to Vault.

-CMI offers a prebuilt version of Vault that includes their hooks, but in all the past attempts to use it, it has never worked, so we do not recommend using that version.
+Beware though, CMI offers a prebuilt version of Vault that contains the CMIE's hooks.
+The prebuild version of Vault should never be used due to past attempts to it has always resulted in failure.

-It is recommended to use their Vault Injector with the normal version of Vault, since that has always worked well.
+Therefore, it is recommended to only use the CMIE Vault injector with the normal version of Vault, which has worked every time.

-Download the normal version of [Vault from SpigotMC.org](https://www.spigotmc.org/resources/34315/).

 To download the CMI Economy Vault Injector, visit [CMI's page on SpigotMC.org](https://www.spigotmc.org/resources/3742/), then look under Economy's second option for the injector.